askpt/openfeature-dotnet-workshop/Workshop.md

 2. Test Data Source Switching

    - Start with `EnableDatabaseWinners = false` (JSON source)
-   - View the winners data in the web application
+   - Remove the 2024 winner from the JSON file
    - Change to `EnableDatabaseWinners = true` (database source)
    - Compare the data between sources